 Students wishing to pursue a double major must contact the Whiting School's Academic Advising office.
 Students must ensure that course requirements for both majors are met, and must visit faculty advisors from each major to obtain approval of the planned program.

 Major / Minors

 Students wishing to pursue a minor should confer with the department through which the minor is offered to ascertain the exact requirements.
-Available minors appear on the following pages:
+Available minors appear on the Arts and Sciences and Engineering pages.